tciprague/qrInfo/index.md

 ### We are so happy you chose us for your cozy place during your adventure away from home

 - Reception is open 24/7
-- Check out is 10 A.M.
+- Check out is at 10 A.M.
 - Kitchen and roof terrace is open 6:00-22:00
+- WiFi: 'The Clock Inn Guest' Password: ItsFunoClock!
 - You can contact us on your favorite messengers [WhatsApp](https://wa.me/420732581255?text=Hi%20I'm%20a%20customer%20looking%20for%20information) and [Telegram](https://t.me/Theclockinn)
 - [Google Maps](https://www.google.com/maps/d/edit?mid=1YrDBJHvlzYAawm2uVQbHT9CmMmj_q7Rk&usp=sharing) with places we think you will like
 - Free tours everyday, click for details> [new europe tours](https://www.neweuropetours.eu/prague-walking-tours/) & [prague free tours](https://praguefreetours.com/) & [prague tours](https://prague-tours.eu/) & [discover prague](https://discover-prague.com/)